 Generally speaking, there is a need for both continuous post-market clinical performance follow up and a periodic safety summary report.
 The intensity of post-marketing surveillance should also be risk-proportionate (according to consequences of failure and likelihood of early detection of failure).
 Finally, post-market surveillance requires a minimum level of evaluation for each site to ensure that potential algorithm vulnerabilities due to variation in local environments can be detected.

-For example, the UK National Health Services published a guidance to accelerate a safe and effective adoption of AI in health.
-This guide lists ten questions that are grouped under four categories: problem identification, product assessment, implementation considerations, and procurement and delivery (as illustrated in Figure 8 below).
+For example, the UK National Health Service (NHS) AI Lab published a guidance to accelerate a safe and effective adoption of AI in health.
+This guide lists ten questions, falling under four categories, to help buyers of AI products make informed decisions, : problem identification, product assessment, implementation considerations, and procurement and delivery (as illustrated in Figure 8 below).